Why Aren't More Users Of Opioids Or Meth Screened For Hepatitis C?

 In primary care settings, the situation sometimes isn't much better, even when patients have a diagnosed "opioid-use disorder."

-An analysis by Boston Medical Center researchers of nearly 270,000 medical records of people aged 13 to 21 who visited federally qualified health centers from 2012 to 2017 found that only 36 percent of the 875 patients with that diagnosis were tested for hepatitis C.
+An analysis by Boston Medical Center researchers of nearly 270,000 medical records of people age 13 to 21 who visited federally qualified health centers from 2012 to 2017 found that only 36 percent of the 875 patients with that diagnosis were tested for hepatitis C.

 "Even in a setting with an identified risk factor in opioid-use disorder, too few youths are being screened for hepatitis C," says Dr. Rachel Epstein, a postdoctoral research fellow in infectious diseases at Boston Medical Center and a co-author of the study.